marianamend3s/SW/README.md

 - Open the project with XCode
 - Run the project

+## Post-delivery improvements:
+After the delivery date I continued to improve some bits of the app.
+Those changes are on this [branch](https://github.com/marianamend3s/SW/tree/post-delivery-improvements), and available on this [PR](https://github.com/marianamend3s/SW/pull/1).

 ## API:
 That API link on the requirements wasn't available (https://swapi.co), so I used this API instead: https://swapi.info